 The Wind Pirate laughed.
 “Ah!
 You didn’t know this old salt booby-trapped the controls!”

 “Sorry I was so slow, Jim.
-I had things to do back home,” he said, smiling.
+I had things to do back home,” Superman said, smiling.

 Jimmy released the Wind Pirate when they were a few feet above the captured ship.
 “Looks like you’re going back to the brig!” he said triumphantly.

-After the Wind Pirates and all the mobsters had been rounded up, and Superman had flown both ships back into waters where he could legally lock them up, the two Daily Planet reporters congratulated Angel and the ape on helping them solve the case of the missing Mark Compass.
+After the Wind Pirate, his crew, and all the mobsters had been rounded up, and Superman had flown both ships back into waters where he could legally lock them up, the two Daily Planet reporters congratulated Angel and the ape on helping them solve the case of the missing Mark Compass.

 “You two really came through.
 For a spoiled heiress, you’re swell!” said a smiling Jimmy Olsen.